dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

   pages in a book.
 A resource that has a property derived from `seqnum` must also have a property derived from `isPartOf`.
 - `hasColor`: Defines a color value.
 - `hasComment`: Defines a standard comment.
+- `isSequenceOf`: A special variant of `hasLinkTo`.
+It says that an instance of the given resource class is a section of an audio/video resource.
+- `hasSequenceBounds`: This base property is used together with `isSequenceOf`.
+It denotes a time interval of an audio/ video resource.

 Example of a `properties` object: